Water loss percentages can be useful, but they rarely tell the full story.

 Gippsland Water is a Victorian Government-owned retail water corporation serving over 68,800 customers across Gippsland, Australia.
 Dedicated to providing reliable water and sewerage services, Gippsland Water plays a vital role in supporting the community’s health, economy, and environment.

-Every year on December 4, World Water Loss Day highlights the urgent global issue of water loss within supply networks.
+World Water Loss Day on 4 December 2025 highlights the critical global challenge of water loss in supply networks.

-Established to raise awareness and drive action, this day is dedicated to addressing the inefficiencies that result in billions of litres of water being wasted daily through leaks, theft, and unmetered use.
+Created to raise awareness and promote meaningful action, the day underscores the scale of inefficiencies that lead to billions of litres of treated drinking water being wasted every day through leakage, unauthorised consumption, and unmetered use.

 Why World Water Loss Day Matters